claudiocastello/edX-MITx-6.00.2x/Final_Exam/final-exam.md

 Run the simulation for 200 time steps, and then plot the population of rabbits and the population of foxes as a function of time step.
 (You do not need to paste your code for plotting for Part A of this problem).

-Use the following steps, and the template file [rabbits.py](https://github.com/claudiocastello/edX-MITx-6.00.2x/blob/master/Final_Exam/rabbits.py) (click to download .py file), as guides in your implementation of this simulation.
+Use the following steps, and the template file [rabbits.py](https://github.com/claudiocastello/edX-MITx-6.00.2x/blob/master/Final_Exam/rabbits.py), as guides in your implementation of this simulation.

 Step 1: Write the procedure, rabbitGrowth, that updates the number of rabbits during the first part of a time step